Office 365 - Thunderbird - Changing a Saved Password

 This document explains how to change a saved password in the Thunderbird email client.
 Follow these steps if you have recently changed or reset your WiscMail or WiscMail Plus email account password, and you use Thunderbird to save your email account passwords.

 Note: These steps will not change the password to your email account, only the password that has been saved in Thunderbird.
 To change a WiscMail email account password, see the Reset NetID Password section of NetID - Modifying your Account.
-To change a WiscMail Plus email account password, see [Link for document 2557 is unavailable at this time.].

 - Click on the Tools menu, then choose Options (On Macs: Go to the Thunderbird menu, then choose Preferences).